galimba/Pirates-Game/README.md

 #### Other Notes

-This repository contains the final version of the code.

 I do not own the music used in this game.
 The music for this pirate game is taken from:
 LittleRobotSoundFactory on https://freesound.org/people/LittleRobotSoundFactory/